DragonPlayerX/ScreenshotManager/README.md

 The Webhook config file contains an property called "CompressionThreshold" (default value is -1).
 Already existing Webhook config files does not have this property so it will use the default value but you can just add it to the config if you need to.

-You only have to set the compression threshold to the upload limit (in megabyte) of your Discord Webhook (Normal Server: 8 MB, Level 2 Boost: 50 MB, Level 3 Boost: 100MB).
+You only have to set the compression threshold to the upload limit (in megabyte) of your Discord Webhook (Normal Server: 8 MB, Level 2 Boost: 50 MB, Level 3 Boost: 100 MB).
 Setting the value to -1 will result in disabling the compression.

 The image compression will only work for **PNG** images because it converts these to **JPEG** images which are less quality but also less file size.